 Sales tax reporting has been delayed in many states, but sales tax filings are beginning to trickle in and more states are able to make projections.
 Many states are seeing their sales tax revenues drop to dangerous levels, causing concern about being able to continue to provide essential services.
 Some states are demanding federal assistance while others are planning drastic measures to increase their sales tax income.

 It seems logical, with so many businesses across the nation shut down for weeks or months, that sales tax revenue would fall.
 In fact, there are some surprises.

 North Dakota, for example, is reporting a 500% increase in sales tax revenue from remote sellers.
 That amounts to $2.9 million in extra revenue for April 2020.
-North Dakota is still seeing sales tax income at 35% below where it was for April 2019 — but that’s not as bad as expected.
+North Dakota is still seeing sales tax income at 35% below where it was in April 2019 — but that’s not as bad as expected.

 Remote sellers make the difference

 Some states haven’t yet begun forcing sales tax compliance on remote sellers.
 A 2018 Supreme Court decision called Wayfair makes it an option.
 Prior to the Wayfair decision, companies had to have physical nexus in a state before they could be required to collect and remit sales tax.
-Main street merchants believed that this gave online sellers an unfair advantage.
-They claimed that ecommerce and other remote sellers threatened their livelihoods as brick and mortar stores.
+Main Street merchants believed that this gave online sellers an unfair advantage.
+They claimed that e-commerce and other remote sellers threatened their livelihoods as brick-and-mortar stores.

 At that time, online sales were nearing 10% of all U.S. retail.